PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 A number of large fallen trees blocked the trail, so you had to either go over or under them.
 There was some mud, but it was not as muddy as El Toro trail!
 And there were grassy areas that had a type of grass that easily cut your skin.
 My suggestion is to wear lightweight long pants and, if you have it, a lightweight long sleeve shirt.
 But even with all that said, we really enjoyed ourselves on this trail!

-When we were all done, we decided it was moderate difficulty trail-wise.
-But the slippery rocks, obstacles, and the length made it on the more difficult side.
+When we were all done, we decided it was a upper moderate-difficult trail-wise due to the slippery rocks, obstacles, and the length of the trail.
 But if we and the Boy Scouts did it, then maybe you can too!

 Some people confuse EL Toro Trail and Trade Winds Trail and assume they are just one long trail.
 Actually, they are 2 separate trails that meet at El Toro peak.
 You can do them together by going up one and continuing down the other, but you need to have someone move your car from the one end to the other because El Toro trail head is on Road 186.

-No matter which way you do in (in/out or a straight through to El Toro Trail) remember that the gate at KM 8 on Road 191 gets locked at 6pm.
-You need to be back before that, or your car (and you!) will be stuck there for the night.
+No matter which way you do in (in/out or a straight through to El Toro Trail) remember that the gate at KM 8 on Road 191 gets locked at 5pm.
+You need to be back before that, or your car (and you!) will be stuck there for the night and they will probably freak out that you are lost and set up a rescue to find you.

 Like the rest of El Yunque National Forest, there is no charge to hike on this trail.